-The SEOG is a federally funded grant based upon financial need as determined by government regulations and cost of attendance.
+The SEOG is a federally funded grant based on financial need determined by government regulations and the cost of attendance.
 Students must apply each year for the grant by completing the FAFSA.
 The restrictions that apply to Pell Grants apply to SEOG (see Federal Pell Grant above).